 In the 70s, biophysicist Gerald Oster showed that when a tone is played in one ear and a slightly different tone is played in the other, the brain creates a third internal tone called a binaural beat.
 The theory is that this syncs the waves in both hemispheres, entrainment shifts our brainwave state by changing the rhythm and frequency of the brainwave patterns.

 This is why during a sound healing session, the normal waking (beta) state shifts to relaxed (alpha) state, or meditative (theta) state.
 Some people experience a type of conscious sleep, where they are self-aware not in the physical sense, but in a more general sense.
-This can bring up some interesting mental images from the subconscious and was a favourite trick of artists like Salvador Dali – who would drop a spoon just as he would drift off and try to recall the images evoked before jolting awake.
+This can bring up some interesting mental images from the subconscious and was a favourite trick of artists like Salvador Dali – who would often draw from these lucid and liminal realms.

 Others may fall into a deep (delta) sleep where they are not aware of the physical body or mental images.
 Healing and reprogramming is optimal in the theta and delta state, where it is impossible to be stressed or agitated and one is highly suggestible.
 You can also download ‘binaural beats’ which are designed to help put your brainwaves into these states, reproducing the effects of meditation.